Jonathangmit/scriptingGMITproject/README.md

 3. A set of scatterplots placing the 4 aspects agaist each other in individual plots.
 (5.scatter plot)

 ## 4.3 Results
 Detailed results are contained in the output files contined in the github repositry for this project.
+As a minimum to be viewed
+  # analysis output.txt
+  (this will be produced when analysis.py is executed, a copy (with different values from ML output) is in the github repositry as a file     under the name analysis output1.txt
+  # 0kde, petal length, petal width, sepal length, sepal width, scatterplot, iris setosa boxplot, iris versicolour boxplot, iris virginica boxplot
+  are .png files that give an enhanced (and saved) graphical output from analysis.py

+ These outputs are discussed below.

 ## 4.4 Discussion

 ### 4.1.1 Petals
-From the 2 petal histograms it's clear visually that the Iris setosa genus differs in it's petal distibution in comparison to the versicolour and virginica variety's.
+From the 2 petal histograms it's clear that the Iris setosa genus differs in it's petal distibution in comparison to the versicolour and virginica variety's.
 Both plots  demonstate no crossover between the setosa distribution and other distributions and it is clear that separtion of the setosa varity based on petal measurements alone would be possible.

 Iris vericolour and Virginica do not separate clearly on petal distributions, although versicolour in both instances has the central value of it's distribution lower than virginica there is a great deal of cross over that would prevent identification of genus based on the obtained values.